Tenant-Owned Affordable Housing in DC Secures $30M in Financing

 The District of Columbia Housing Finance Agency (DCHFA) issued $16.3 million in tax-exempt bonds and underwrote $1.8 million in Low Income Housing Tax Credits for the development.

-Additional financing for the property, at 7428 Georgia Avenue NW, will be provided in the form of an $11.7 million loan from the D.C.
+Additional financing for the property, at 7428 Georgia Avenue NW, will come via a $11.7 million loan from the D.C.
 Department of Housing and Community Development’s Housing Production Trust Fund.

 The appeal of the development will be the opportunity to live in newly constructed, modern apartments, owned by tenants in a complex, at rental rates based on the residents’ incomes, located in an amenity-rich neighborhood,” Christopher E. Donald, executive director and CEO of the DCHFA, told Commercial Observer.

-The new Shepherd Park Apartments will consist of 10 efficiencies, 34 one-bedroom, two two-bedroom and 20 three-bedroom apartments reserved for residents earning from 30 to 60 percent of area median income.
-Thirteen of the units will be designated as “permanent supportive housing,” designed to help the chronically homeless.
+The new Shepherd Park Apartments will feature 10 efficiencies, 34 one-bedroom, two two-bedroom and 20 three-bedroom apartments for residents who earn between 30 and 60 percent of area median income, according to the statement.
+Of those units, 13 will be designated as “permanent supportive housing,” designed to help the chronically homeless.

 “This investment at Shepherd Park Apartments is next to [the Walter Reed redevelopment] with a new grocery, hospital/innovation center,” Donald said.
 “The real estate risk is de minimis in light of this, and significantly reduces the chances of failure.”

-Amenities at the building will include a green roof, bike storage and fitness rooms.
-The development will also include office space for the on-site permanent supportive housing service provider, Community Connections.
+Amenities at the property range from a green roof to fitness rooms.
+There will also be office space for supportive housing service provider, Community Connections, per the statement.

 The Shepherd Park neighborhood of Ward 4 is primarily made up of single-family homes and is a highly desirable neighborhood for home buyers, which has caused the price of housing to increase in the area, according to DCHFA.